GoogleCloudPlatform/emblem/docs/tutorials/setup-walkthrough.md

 The script enables all necessary APIs, creates service accounts, deploys Emblem to Cloud Run, creates Cloud Build triggers,

-Watch the terminal as Terraform builds and deploys the Emblem pipeline.
+Watch the terminal to see outputs as [Terraform](https://www.terraform.io/) builds and deploys the Emblem pipeline.

 If you are prompted to enable any APIs for your projects, enter `y` in the terminal to enable them.

 If you are prompted to select a region for the Cloud Run deployments, enter the number that corresponds to the region closest to you.

-[...]: # (DEV_TODO: - add --region or --zone tag to the setup.sh gcloud commands to bypass this step.)

 ## Configure end-user authentication